SciFracX/FractionalCalculus.jl/docs/src/Derivative/derivative.md

 ## Caputo sense derivative

-There many types of definitions of fractional derivative, Caputo is one of these useful definitions.
-The Caputo fractional derivative is first be proposed in [Michele Caputo's Paper](https://doi.org/10.1111/j.1365-246X.1967.tb02303.x),
+There are many types of definitions of fractional derivatives, Caputo is one of these useful definitions.
+The Caputo fractional derivative is first proposed in [Michele Caputo's Paper](https://doi.org/10.1111/j.1365-246X.1967.tb02303.x),

 ```math
 ^CD_t^\alpha f(t) = \frac{1}{\Gamma(n-\alpha)}\int_0^t\frac{f^{(n)}(\tau)d\tau}{(t-\tau)^{\alpha+1-n}}, n=\lceil{\alpha}\rceil
 ```

-In **FractionalCalculus.jl**, let's see, if you want to calculate the $0.5$ order fractional derivative of $f(x)=x$ at a $x=1$ with step size $0.0001$, simply typing these:
+In **FractionalCalculus.jl**, let's see, if you want to calculate the $0.5$ order fractional derivative of $f(x)=x$ at a $x=1$ with step size $0.0001$, simply type these:

 ```julia-repl